 11. Hobgoblin, Rathbone Place

 Folk fans absolutely must go to Hobgoblin in Fitzrovia.
-They specialise in rare folk instruments like recorders and guitars.
-They also undertake repair work to keep your favourite instrument going for longer.
+They specialise in rare folk instruments like recorders, accordions and guitars.
+But you’ll find anything from a viola to a harmonica here.
+It’s also stocked with musical must-haves like metronomes and tuners too.
+Plus, they undertake repair work to keep your favourite instrument going for longer.

 And there’s more.
 These marvellous music stores sell a vast array of musical goodies.
 If you need a gift for a music fan, head here and you’re sure to be inspired.